-Open access (OA) is meant to bring us one step closer to open science.
+Open access brings us one step closer to open science through content marketing

 Open does not mean understood

 The next step on the path to a more open science requires OA journals to make research articles accessible to a wider audience.
 The time has now come for publishers to change the way they market research articles.
 As soon as they make the shift from journal-led to author-led marketing, they will become much more attractive to scientists.
 Indeed, creating accessible stories or interviews outlining the key findings of research papers provides authors with further reassurance that their work is being adequately promoted by their publisher.

 We know from experience that transforming complex scientific papers into clear, concise and compelling digital stories helps increase visibility.
 Used as part of a publisher’s content marketing strategy, these accessible digital stories become value-added assets because they offer a unique value to the reader.
 And in this case, they also contribute to research impact.

 Academics may be new to the idea that marketing tools can be applied to their research.
 But if a research article is not marketed and marketed correctly, then its reach is limited to a small circle of specialists (if even that).
 Effective engagement with a wider audience increases impact and opens up opportunities for multidisciplinary cooperation.
 For that to happen, published research needs to be made visible and understood to scientists in other disciplines and beyond.

 Funders, policymakers, journalists, investors and indeed the general public are also important audiences for a researcher.
 Research funding agencies and institutions increasingly require that research output is made public as a means of promoting transparency and accountability.
 Thus, the right content approach can help clarify the significance of research and help to persuade funding panels, inform policymakers or encourage industry collaboration.